 What makes this dish really amazing is the tamarind sauce spooned over the top of them.
 Tamarind is quite tangy and is used often in Malaysian, Thai, Indian, and African recipes.
 I didn’t have fresh tamarind or tamarind pulp on hand, and our car is dead so I can’t go to the store, so I used a tamarind soup base.

 You can buy this soup base at most grocery stores, and I often toss one in my cart to use a seasoning in different sauces, soups, or curries.
 You can also add a soup packet onto your next Amazon order for only 99 cents!
-Also, the recipe is normally made with fried shallots, but I had red onions at home which are a great substitute.
+(The price has gone up over the last 10 years.
+But you can currently get Tamarind Soup Base around $2 each on Amazon) Also, the recipe is normally made with fried shallots, but I had red onions at home which are a great substitute.

 So when you’ve got some boiled eggs on hand (here’s my post on easy hard boiled eggs) give this recipe a try.
 It’s ready in about 15 minutes and super cheap to make.
 Plus it’s sure to impress anyone you serve it to, well unless it’s your son in law!